Keto Rice Crispy Treats

 Arman’s recipe tips and variations

-• Make thicker bars.
+- Make thicker bars.
 If you prefer your rice crispies thicker and chewier, add an extra ¼ cup of cereal.
+You can also use my keto cereal or protein cereal.

-• Add chocolate.
-Drizzle the bars with melted sugar-free white chocolate or fold in sugar-free chocolate chips.
+- Add chocolate.
+I like to drizzle the bars with melted sugar-free white chocolate or fold in sugar-free chocolate chips before refrigerating them.
+It looks impressive, and the white chocolate pairs particularly well with the peanut butter.

-• Leave parchment paper sticking out.
+- Leave parchment paper sticking out.
 So the bars are easier to remove.
+One inch around the edge is plenty.

 Storage instructions